So Much Fun: Singles

 The album's lead single, "The London" featuring J. Cole and Travis Scott, was released on May 23, 2019.
 The song was produced by T-Minus.
 It peaked at number 12 on the US Billboard Hot 100.
 The second single, "Hot" featuring Gunna, was released in a remix additionally featuring Travis Scott on October 31, 2019.
 It peaked at number 11 on the Billboard Hot 100.

 Artwork

-The album's artwork features 803 posed Young Thugs used in order to form the rapper's face.
+The album's artwork features 803 images of Young Thug posed in order to form Young Thug's face.

 Critical reception

 So Much Fun was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 79, based on 10 reviews.
 Aggregator AnyDecentMusic? gave it 7.3 out of 10, based on their assessment of the critical consensus.

 Alphonse Pierre of Pitchfork gave a positive review, stating "Despite all the collaborations on So Much Fun, the album is about Young Thug.
 He might not mystify as he did in the early stages of his career, when he was stumbling into new flows and deliveries at an inhuman pace, but now he's able to wield the madness with ease, satisfying in many modes".
 Scott Glaysher of HipHopDX wrote that "Thugger has performed vocally like this before on Jeffrey, lyrically like this on Slime Season and emotionally like this on Beautiful Thugger Girls but not consistently have they all converged together like this, forging the ultimate Young Thug Voltron.
 Plus, this top-notch performance has been spread across such perfectly paced beats.
 Quite literally, the production on this album is just a blast".
 Jacob Carey of Exclaim! said, "Although it may not be the best project that Young Thug has released, certain tracks off So Much Fun are guaranteed to become classic party anthems played at max volume for years".
 Kyann-Sian Williams of NME stated, "So Much Fun is a free-spirited record that comes with heavy doses of ridiculousness, but it's lovably silly, and is a welcome dose of light relief".
 Lucy Shanker of Consequence claimed, "So Much Fun succeeds in its quest to highlight the success of Young Thug; almost all of the 19 tracks could stand alone as a strong demonstration of what Thug does best, but they also work together to create a cohesive project".
 Magazine publication Spin said, "Some classic records have been made in this mold; plenty of dull ones, too.
 So Much Fun is somewhere in the middle, with a handful of legitimately great songs, only a couple you may end up skipping, and none that sound like someone forgot to send them to the mastering engineer".